bvanrijn/solarized.css/README.md

 # solarized.css

 ## What's this?
 A simple, lightweight CSS framework that uses the *awesome* color scheme designed by Ethan Schoonover.
-Uses HTML, CSS and Stylus.
-New features will be added all the time and **solarized.css** cannot be considered stable enough, because it still lacks features and contains only the very basic in styling.
+Written in HTML, CSS and Stylus.
+There's still work to be done.

 ## Features